ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 ### Output Share Request {#output-share-request}

-Once the aggregators have verified at least as many reports as required for the PPM task, the leader issues an *output share request* to the helper.
+Once the aggregators have verified at least as many reports as required for the PPM task, the leader issues an *output share request* to each helper.
 The helper responds to this request by extracting its output share from its state and encrypting it under the collector's HPKE public key.

-The leader sends a POST request to `[helper]/output_share` with the following
+Let `Param` denote the PPM parameters structure associated with the task.
+For each `aggregator` in `Param.aggregators` where `aggregator.id != leader_aggregator_id`, the leader sends a POST request to `aggregator.endpoint/output_share` with the following message:
-message:

 ~~~
 struct {